 Roberts KE and Longdon B (submitted).
-Diet has no effect on susceptibility to an RNA virus across host species [bioRxiv].
+Susceptibility across host species is independent of dietary protein to carbohydrate ratios [bioRxiv].

 Bonneaud C and Longdon B (2020).
 Emerging pathogen evolution.
 EMBO reports.
 21:e51374